-For children's saving accounts, see Taxation Ruling IT 2486.
+For children's saving accounts, see Taxation Ruling IT 2486 - Income tax: children's savings accounts.

 For charitable trusts, see the Income tax guide for non-profit organisations (NAT 7967).

 Keep a copy of the trust tax return and related documents, as there may be a charge for obtaining a copy from the Tax Office.